glitch-game-club/glitch-game-club/README.md

 * [**Web Coding Mentors:**](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues) you will be a subject enthusiast from one of the area of activity.
 You volunteer for either video chats, to give feedback on projects or to answer forum questions.
 [Please sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new)

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on all of the above.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) to get more information on all of the above :)

 ## Communication and Publication Channels